ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/code/readme.md

 &nbsp;

-## Managing Your Projects
+### Managing Your Projects

 Created projects will show up here as directories.
+(You create projects anywhere, and move them; this is just the default).

-If you want to customize/run the project, do so in another instance of VSCode.
+If you want to customize/run the project, do so in *another instance* of VSCode.
 You may find it helpful to acquire this extension: `Open Folder Context Menus for VS Code`.
 It will enable you to open the project in another instance of VSCode.